Digital Dramaturgy Documentation

 - Playscript: Your play script data (defined by the

-play:setting in_config.yml) - Collection Items: Supplementary materials like photos, programs, documents, videos (defined by the
+play:setting in_config.yml), or by the link you’ve added to the digitaldramaturgy.github.io site. - Collection Items: Supplementary materials like photos, programs, documents, videos (defined by the

 Setting Up Your Collection